 - Receiving: With Linbis WMS system you can individual stock products, handled and stored, with automatic ID labels and barcodes scanning.

 - Put-Away: Then adding the inventory in a warehouse location, date, code, and include basic information

 - Inventory management: You can track inventory levels, orders, sales and deliveries.

 - Packing: Linbis warehouse management system makes packing easier by providing the exact location of the package.
 Easy integration with any automatic system for package picking at shelve.

 - Repacking: Automatic check for error while repacking pallets, containers or boxes.

 - Loading: Linbis WMS system will help with a loading plan and assist with automatic loading system

 - Picking and Shipping: Air Shipments, Ocean Shipments, Ground Shipments is all connected with every shipping order in Linbis WMS

 - Billing; make invoice to your customer at the right moment and with the right product.

-All of these transaction are combined into this ERP system to effectively manage warehouse operations.
+All of these transaction are combined into an ERP system to effectively manage warehouse inventory operations.
 For example, inventory is kept up-to-date, items are tracked when traveling in the supply chain and any necessary information is accessed as needed from the software application.